 Around age two, you can teach your kid how to crack an egg.
 Of course, every child is different, and some kids are ready earlier than others.

-Teach Your Kid To Crack An Egg
+How to Teach Your Kid To Crack An Egg

 Around age two, you can teach your kid how to crack an egg.
 This is a good skill to learn early because it helps develop fine-motor skills and impulse control while building self-esteem and independence.